gsaslis/mirror-to-radicle/README.md

 hosted on a single platform, there is now an alternative!

-The [Radicle](https://radicle.xyz) peer-to-peer network now allows you to host your code in a decentralized manner, with universal discoverability.
+The [Radicle](https://radicle.xyz) peer-to-peer network now allows you to host your code in a decentralized manner.
+Everyone participating in this network can then download your code!
 For more details about Radicle, you can check out the various [Guides](https://radicle.xyz/guides).

 Start mirroring your code to Radicle!  ✊